tushar-marine/We/README.md

 - Deliberate intimidation
 - Sexually explicit or violent material
 - Unwelcome sexual attention
-- Stalking or following Or any other kinds of harassment
+- Stalking or following or any other kinds of harassment

 Also -